xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Model-Driven Telemetry

 In the 3.0 release the implementation guide includes a table of model-driven telemetry paths applicable to different components within the design.
 More information on Cisco model-driven telemetry can be found at <https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/telemetry/66x/b-telemetry-cg-ncs5500-66x.html>.
 Additional information about how to consume and visualize telemetry data can be found at <https://xrdocs.io/telemetry>.
-We also introduce integration with Cisco Crosswork Health Insights, a telemetry and automated remediation platform, and sensor packs correspondding to Converged SDN Transport components.
+We also introduce integration with Cisco Crosswork Health Insights, a telemetry and automated remediation platform, and sensor packs correspondding to Agile Metro components.
 More information on Crosswork Health Insights can be found at <https://www.cisco.com/c/en/us/support/cloud-systems-management/crosswork-health-insights/model.html>

 ## Transport and Service Management using Crosswork Network Controller
 Crosswork Network Controller provides support for provisioning SR-TE and RSVP-TE